appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 #### Configure Base Runner's NTP Settings

-MacOS VMs try to update their date and time using network time protocol (ntp) by default.
+MacOS VMs try to update their date and time using network time protocol (NTP) by default.

 If your organization has limited the network access for the Appcircle runner machine, the VM may be unable to reach the servers responsible for updating its date and time settings.

-In a situation like that, you organization might have a ntp server for internal usage.
+In a situation like that, you organization might have a NTP server for internal usage.

-You can configure your macOS runner VM to use your organization's own ntp server.
+You can configure your macOS runner VM to use your organization's own NTP server.

-You can use the helper script named `configure_ntp.sh` that comes with runner package and configure the ntp settings.
+You can use the helper script named `configure_ntp.sh` that comes with runner package and configure the NTP settings.

 In the macOS VM, `/Volumes/agent-disk/appcircle-runner` is the root folder of runner.